 The following rankings are a list of colleges with the highest salaries for Religious Studies graduates.
 Our ranking methodology takes into account Religious Studies specific starting and mid-career salaries to find the top paid graduates.

 Princeton University is the top choice for students considering a Religious Studies degree.
-Students who graduate from this program report average early career earnings of religion and mid-career earnings of $113,801.
+Princeton University religious studies students receive 44.8% more than the standard religion graduate.
 Located in Princeton, New Jersey, Princeton supplies a safe and sound, suburban atmosphere for learners.

 Any student who is interested in Religious Studies needs to check out Harvard University.
 Harvard University religious studies majors make 39.2% more than the standard religion grad.
 Situated in Cambridge, Massachusetts, this institution is a logical option for students who enjoy the buzz of a popular city.

 Yale University is among your top options if you want to study Religious Studies.
-Students from the Religious Studies major at Yale University get 34.8% above the average college grad with the same degree.
+Grads of the religion program state that they receive average early career income of religion and mid-career income of $104,010.
 The setting in a large urban center is great for students seeking out considerable options for social networking, excitement, and exploration.

 St Lawrence University is among your best bets if you want to study Religious Studies.
 Graduates of the religion program state that they receive average early career earnings of religion and mid-career earnings of $101,706.
 Students who like a more relaxed life will enjoy the school's position in the compact town of Canton, New York.

 Every student who is interested in Religious Studies needs to check out University of Pennsylvania.
-Graduates of the religion program state that they receive average early career earnings of religion and mid-career earnings of $94,839.
+Religion majors from University of Pennsylvania get a earnings boost of around 28.3% above the average earnings of religious studies graduates.
 University of Pennsylvania is among the largest schools in Pennsylvania.

 54.0% of students at University of Pennsylvania acquire educational funding, so don't forget to complete the FAFSA!
 Graduates of University of Pennsylvania usually do not have problems paying back their student debt; just 1.1% are in default.
 Want to learn more about University of Pennsylvania's campus?
 Take a virtual tour.